-In 2010, inspired to Elmore Leonard’s Ten Rules of Writing, The Guardian asked some of the world’s most respected writers to share their best tips.
+In 2010, inspired by Elmore Leonard’s Ten Rules of Writing, The Guardian asked some of the world’s most respected writers to share their best tips.
 Here’s how Hilary Mantel, the first British author to win the Man Booker Prize twice, responded to the task.

 - Are you serious about this?
 Then get an accountant.